 - Stopping the disease from getting worse

-Your doctor may suggest lifestyle changes to manage a condition that's causing your cardiomyopathy.
-These changes can help reduce symptoms.
+Your doctor may suggest lifestyle changes to manage a condition that’s causing your cardiomyopathy including:

 Many medicines are used to treat cardiomyopathy.
 Your doctor may prescribe medicines to:

 - Balance electrolytes in your body.
 Electrolytes are minerals that help maintain fluid levels and acid-base balance in the body.
 They also help muscle and nerve tissues work properly.
 Abnormal electrolyte levels may be a sign of dehydration (lack of fluid in your body), heart failure, high blood pressure, or other disorders.
 Aldosterone blockers are an example of a medicine used to balance electrolytes.

 - Keep your heart beating with a normal rhythm.
 These medicines, called antiarrhythmics, help prevent arrhythmias.